AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 \verbinclude pages/generated/ALoxTut_Format_Sample_2.txt

-Details on how to do this are given in chapter \ref alib_basecamp_format_custom_types of the Programmer's Manual of module \alib_basecamp.
+Details on how to do this are given in chapter \ref alib_format_custom_types of the Programmer's Manual of module \alib_format_nl.

 \I{################################################################################################}